ckeditor/ckeditor4/tests/core/dom/range/manual/getclientrectswitheditor.md

 1. Test [#1930](https://github.com/ckeditor/ckeditor-dev/issues/1930) after editor is initialized rectangle should match caret which is at the end of first paragraph.

 1. Select some table cells too see if red rectangles are matching the selection.
-Try different selections on the table and on the widget.
+Try different selections on the table and on the widgets.
+Test selecting widget editable.

 	Note: Selected widget should return only one rectangle matching its outermost boundaries.